-In recognition of this change, the Legal Innovation Centre was established in 2016 with the support of key industry stakeholders.
-A pioneering collaboration between the School of Law and the School of Computing and Intelligent Systems at Ulster University, the Centre promotes and supports the use of technology in legal services, by:
+The Legal Innovation Centre was established in 2016 with the support of key industry stakeholders.
+A pioneering collaboration between the School of Law and the School of Computing and Intelligent Systems at Ulster University, the Centre promotes and supports innovation in legal services and access to justice.

-- Providing education and training to equip law students and legal professionals with the tools to navigate the emerging tech-driven legal services market;
+- Providing education and training to equip law students and legal professionals with the tools to become active innovators in the legal services market;

-- Undertaking research for industry clients, the public sector and the academic community, to explore and better understand the impact of legal technology; and,
+- Undertaking research for industry clients, the public sector and the academic community, to explore and better understand how innovation can improve legal service delivery and access to justice; and,

-- Developing technological innovations through partnership with stakeholders in order to capitalise on the benefits of tech-enabled practice.
+- Engaging in collaborative RnD through partnership with stakeholders in order to capitalise on the benefits of innovative approaches to legal practice.

-The Legal Innovation Centre is at the forefront of understanding and facilitating the technological transformation of legal services.
-We welcome opportunities for collaboration, partnership and knowledge-exchange, and look forward to working with you to realise the benefits of technology in enhancing the work of the legal services profession and promoting access to justice.
+The Legal Innovation Centre is at the forefront of understanding and facilitating the innovation of legal services.
+We welcome opportunities for collaboration, partnership and knowledge-exchange, and look forward to working with you to enhance the work of the legal services profession and to promote access to justice.